ahmedgamal4050/bike-sales-analysis/README.md

 ## Results
 ### the analysis results are summarized  as
 ### Women whose average yearly income is equal  62857 prefer to buy bicycles
-### Men whose average monthly income is equal 67857  prefer to buy bicycles
+### Men whose average yearly income is equal 67857  prefer to buy bicycles

-## recommendations
+###  some of student and graduate d prefer to buy bicycles
+### The percentage of single customers interested in buying bicycles is higher than the percentage of married customers

+صث